 One of the purposes of this study was to document the challenges faced by early childhood teacher preparation programs.
 We asked chairs and directors of programs to rate 14 possible challenges on a 5-point Likert scale, ranging from 1 = not a challenge to 3 = somewhat of a challenge to 5 = a large challenge.
 Four types of challenges were covered: 1) student-related, 2) faculty-related, 3) institution-related, and 4) community-related.
-Two of the largest challenges for programs in 2-year institutions were students' competing work or family responsibilities and attracting and retaining faculty who were linguistically diverse (see Table 12).
-For programs in 4-year institutions, two of the largest challenges were lack of financial support or scholarships, and attracting and keeping students due to the poor working conditions in the field of early childhood.
+Three of the largest challenges for programs in 2-year institutions were attracting and retaining faculty who were ethnically or linguistically diverse, and attracting and keeping students due to the poor working conditions in the field of early childhood (see Table 12).
+For programs in 4-year institutions, two of the largest challenges were attracting and retaining faculty who were ethnically diverse and lack of quality early childhood practicum sites (any ages 0-4).

-&lt;sup>2 For purposes of this report "almost all" refers to 75% or more.
+2 For purposes of this report "almost all" refers to 75% or more.